-When I was growing up, my mom was (and still is) a pro-garage saler.
-Seriously, she would get up early every Wednesday morning (because that was the start day for most sales where I grew up) and head out with her sister.
-To this day, she can’t hardly drive by a “Garage Sale” sign without stopping to look.
+When I was growing up, my mom was (and still is) a pro garage-saler.
+She would get up early every Wednesday morning (because that was when garage sales started) and head out with her sister.
+To this day, she can hardly drive by a “Garage Sale” sign without stopping to check it out.

 My mom picked this up at a garage sales years ago.
 I am an avid reader and a bit of a book hoarder.
-(Full post on how to declutter books coming soon!)
 This bookcase was cheap and super sturdy, so my mom grabbed it for me.
 It has followed me through multiple states and homes, and it has definitely served it’s purpose well.
 It’s always nice to have a small bookcase that you can tuck into a corner, or small space, of a room.
 However, when we moved into our current home, I decided it was time (well past time, really) for a face-lift.

 The photos aren’t the greatest, as they were taken years ago, way before I started this blog, but you’ll still get the idea.